gazenLim/gazenLim/README.md

 ### Hi there 👋, I am Gajen Limbu
 #### Design and Development
-I'm Gajen from Ohio and I do content on Design and Development.
+I'm from Ohio and I do content on Design and Development.
 I really enjoy learning langauses and framework like React and React Native, as well as work in Rails.
 I also enjoy wireframing ui, ux and design in genral.

 - 🔭 I’m currently working on this page.